Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Results

 \subsection{Principle of reconstruction}

 Theoretically the photoelectron signal $c$ (after normalization to the gas density) is proportional to the incident photon spectrum $s$ as measured by the spectrometer

-where $A$ relates the cookie-box signals to the incident photon spectrum, is an $(m\times n)$ matrix with the cookie-box ToF points $m=137$ and the spectrograph pixels $n=1900$ in the region of interest between 895 and 920 eV.
+where $A$ relates the PES array signals to the incident photon spectrum, is an $(m\times n)$ matrix with the PES array time-of-flight (ToF) points $m=137$ and the spectrograph pixels $n=1900$ in the region of interest between 895 and 920 eV.
 This equation resembles the basic equation in ghost imaging and is usually used to obtain sample information by solving for $A$.
-However, in order to predict the incident spectrum based on cookie-box measurements, we formally write equation (\ref{gh1}) as
+However, in order to predict the incident spectrum based on PES array measurements, we formally write equation (\ref{gh1}) as

-where the response matrix $R$ is the formal inverse of matrix $A$. $R$ maps the low-resolution cookie-box measurements to high-resolution grating spectrometer measurements.
-In other words, $R$ is a calibration matrix contains information of the characteristics of eToFs.
-After retrieving the response matrix $R$, according to equation (\ref{gh2}), it can be used to generate high-resolution spectrum with the intrinsic defects and broadening of cookie-box removed.
+where the response matrix $R$ is related to matrix $A$. $R$ maps the low-resolution PES array measurements to high-resolution grating spectrometer measurements.
+In other words, $R$ is a calibration matrix that contains information on the characteristics of the eToFs.
+After retrieving the response matrix $R$, according to equation (\ref{gh2}), it can be used to generate a high-resolution spectrum with the intrinsic defects and broadening of PES array removed.